questdb/mindsdb-tutorial/README.md

 1 row in set (0.119 sec)
 ```

-Or, to see how the model encoded the data prior to training:
+Or, to see how the model encoded the data prior to training we can execute:

 ```sql
 DESCRIBE home_rentals_model_ts.features